Aylesbury Vale District Council elections

 Aylesbury Vale District Council was the council for the non-metropolitan district of Aylesbury Vale in Buckinghamshire, England, which existed as a local government area from 1974 to 2020.
-The council was elected every four years from 1973 until 2020.
+The council was elected every four years from 1973 until 2015, with the last by-election for a vacant council position held on 7 March 2019.
 At the time of its abolition, the council had 59 councillors, elected from 33 wards.

 Political control

 From the first election to the council in 1973 until its merger into Buckinghamshire Council in 2020, political control of the council was held by the following parties:

 Leadership

 Following the Local Government Act 2000, political leadership was provided by the leader of the council.
-The leaders of Aylesbury Vale District Council from 2001 until its abolition in 2020 were:
+The leaders from 2001 until the council's abolition in 2020 were:

 Council elections

 Summary of the council composition after each council election, click on the year for full details of each election.

 District result maps

 By-election results

 By-elections occur when seats become vacant between council elections.
 Below is a summary of recent by-elections; full by-election results can be found by clicking on the by-election name.